raspibo/eventman/DEVELOPMENT.md

 - /#/person/:person_id - show information about an existing person (contains the list of events the person registered for)
 - /#/person/:person_id/edit - edit form to modify an existing person
 - /#/import/persons - form used to import persons in bulk
+- /login - login form
+- /logout - when visited, the user is logged out

 Web server